ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ###Registering iOS applications and devices

-Add this code to registering the app for push notification in APNS,
+Add this code to initialize and register the app for push notification in APNS.

 ```
-BMSPushClient.sharedInstance.setupPush()
+BMSPushClient.sharedInstance.initializeWithAppGUID(appGUID: "APP-GUID-HERE", clientSecret:"CLIENT-SECRET-HERE")
 ```

 >**Note**: If you are using Xcode8 beta, add `yourApp.entitlements`.
 To do this, go to Targets -> Capabilities and enable Push Notifications capability.